Factoid – beaks are an evolutionary concession to drop weight which is why birds don’t have jaws & teeth.

 They all have an upper and lower mandible which are both covered with a thin layer of keratinized epidermis known as the rhamphotheca.

-Last but not least you’ll usually find two holes known as nares which serves as the birds nose or entry to the respiratory system.
+Last but not least you’ll usually find two holes known as nares which serve as the bird’s nose or entry to the respiratory system.

 A little semantic housekeeping here in these modern times of ornithology.

-The term beak & bill can be used interchangeably.
+The terms beak & bill can be used interchangeably.

-The upper mandible gets support from a three-pronged bone called aintermaxillary.
+The upper mandible gets support from a three-pronged bone called the intermaxillary.